As CBD oil continues to grow in popularity, something you probably hear more and more about is cooking with CBD oil.

-You don’t even necessarily have to use it to cook with – you can simply stir our CBD coconut oil into a hot chocolate, tea or coffee to add a tasty hint of coconut along with a dose of CBD.
+You don’t even necessarily have to use it to cook with – you can simply stir our CBD coconut oil into a hot chocolate or make CBD tea or CBD coffee to add a tasty hint of coconut along with a dose of CBD.

 If you would prefer to make CBD coconut oil in bulk in order to store and use over the long-term, you can follow the same steps above but use 10 cups of coconut oil and 100ml CBD oil.